 Is WordPress really free?

 Yes!
 WordPress is completely free.
 You can build a fully functioning e-commerce website using WordPress and WooCommerce for free.
 Zero pennies.
 Your only costs will be for web hosting and a domain name.
 More about that later.
+This entire website is built on WordPress for free.
+The only things I pay for is the domain name, web hosting and a special plugin to manage user membership.
+Everything else is completely free.

 I’m not putting web developers out of business here.
 As soon as you can afford to do so I do recommend handing this over to the professionals so you can get on with the day job.
 However by creating your own website you’ll know exactly what’s involved in the process.
 You’ll know how to carry out your own basic website updates and you’ll gain an understanding of what’s involved in adding more advanced features such as event bookings and e-learning facilities.
 As with most things on this site, it will arm you with the information you need to know so you can ask the right questions.